 Main workbench screenshot

-ScopeDock 1.1.1 is a local-first desktop camera workspace for microscopes, endoscopes, RTSP inputs, and ONVIF-assisted discovery workflows.
-It is best suited to bench work, repair inspection, and short technical capture sessions where users need a fast preview and clear local file handling.
-This release adds an Intel Mac direct-download build, keeps a separate Apple Silicon direct-download build, and continues to include the 1.1 series RTSP preview, snapshot, and recording stability improvements.
-The App Store build is not updated in this release.
+ScopeDock is a local-first desktop camera workspace for microscopes, endoscopes, RTSP inputs, and ONVIF-assisted discovery.
+It is designed for bench work, repair inspection, education, QA, and short technical capture sessions where users need fast preview and clear local file handling without adopting a surveillance or livestream production system.

 This screen shows how ScopeDock handles multiple sources without turning the interface into a surveillance-style wall.